Conservation Defense Advisory Council

 We are delighted to announce that 19 national conservation leaders accepted the Land Trust Alliance invitation to serve on the Conservation Defense Advisory Council.
 Members of the Advisory Council will help shape national strategies to address the many challenges facing land trusts in America.

-The Advisory Council and the Charter are available for your information.
+The Advisory Council Charter is available for your information.
 Please feel free to call or write to any Council member with comments on conservation defense as well as to Leslie Ratley-Beach, Land Trust Alliance Conservation Defense Director, firstname.lastname@example.org, 802-262-6051.

 The Land Trust Alliance recently launched its Conservation Defense Initiative to help land trusts defend their easements and fee-owned land and to ensure that conservation easements remain a viable legal tool.
 The conservation easement is one of the most effective legal tools to permanently protect privately owned land, but we are seeing a troubling rise in violations and litigation intended to break easements as well as to trespass on land trust owned land.
 Land trusts now hold more than 24,000 easements and the use of easements is growing quickly.
 Conservation easements are a very new legal tool – only in wide use for the past 25 years – and currently little case law exists.